yhagio/tutorialedge.net/content/projects/chat-system-in-go-and-react/part-4-handling-multiple-clients.md

 }
 ```

-> **Note -** We need to ensure that only one point of our application has the ability to write to our WebSocket connections or we'll face concurrent write issues.
+We need to ensure that only one point of our application has the ability to write to our WebSocket connections or we'll face concurrent write issues.
+So, let's define our `Start()` method which will constantly listen for anything passed to any of our `Pool`'s channels and then, if anything is received into one of these channels, it'll act accordingly.

+* **Register** - Our register channel will send out `New User Joined...` to all of the clients within this pool when a new client connects.
+* **Unregister** - Will unregister a user and notify the pool when a client disconnects.
+* **Clients** - a map of clients to a boolean value.
+We can use the boolean value to dictate active/inactive but not disconnected further down the line based on browser focus.
+* **Broadcast** - a channel which, when it is passed a message, will loop through all clients in the pool and send the message through the socket connection.

+Let's code this up now:

 ```go
 func (pool *Pool) Start() {